int32at/vagrant-php-template/README.md

 A basic vagrant template for PHP development (apache2)

 ### Installation
-1. Clone this repository or download the [Vagrantfile](Vagrantfile)
+1. Clone this repository or download the [Vagrantfile](Vagrantfile).
 2. `vagrant up` to create/start the vm.

 That's it.